 6. Risk of potentially harmful behaviours Potential behaviour risk - What harmful behaviour may occur? - Who is at risk from this behaviour? - When/where is this likely to occur?
-Risk factors - Consider risk factors in Appendix I and list which apply with evidence in support - Consider protective factors in Appendix I and list which apply with evidence in support Outstanding risk - Taking into account risk and protective factors, what risks are outstanding and need to be managed? - Is the risk Low, Medium, or High (see section 7)?
+Risk factors - Consider risk factors in Appendix I and list which apply with evidence in support Protective factors - Consider protective factors in Appendix I and list which apply with evidence in support Outstanding risk - Taking into account risk and protective factors, what risks are outstanding and need to be managed? - Is the risk Low, Medium, or High (see section 7)?
 Could the outstanding risk be managed by informal action?
 Is a Restriction or Suspension needed to manage current risk?
 If so, explain why lesser interventions cannot manage the risk Give details of proposed informal action or formal precautionary action and how it would manage risk

-7. Overall Level of Risk Tick Low risk: No evidence at present to indicate that student presents a risk of further harmful behaviour, consider dering whether they present any additional risk to that presented b y any other student.
-No precautionary restriction required Medium risk: Some risk identified but student is u nlikely to caus e further harm unless circumstances change.
-Consid der informal behavioural management plan / pastoral support o v Restriction if regulations permit High risk: Potential harmful behaviour could occu r at any time and if the behaviour occurred, the impact would be • Consider Precautionary Restriction or Suspension permit Very high risk: Student presents an immediate ris sk of harm to П others.
-Consider Suspension if regulations permit - 8.
-Is there evidence to indicate the student may b e vulnerable a and at risk? □ Yes □ No If yes, detail the concerns below and ensure the co oncerns are ad dressed in Section 9 below Sum mary of Risk and Vulnerability Management Pla nning 9.
-Informal Action With reference to section 6 above, consider what a action the Unive ersity can take in accordance with its policies and procedures to mitigate the risk factors and enhance the protective factors.
-As far should be managed outside formal precautionary vulnerability is directly associated with the risk the community , present to the Offiversity Actions Person By when Actions Dy Wileli responsible l l I
+7. Overall Level of Risk Tick Low risk: No evidence at present to indicate that s student presents a risk of further harmful behaviour, consid dering whether they present any additional risk to that presented b y any other student.
+No precautionary restriction required Medium risk: Some risk identified but student is u • e further harm unless circumstances change.
+Consid behavioural management plan / pastoral support o r Precautionar у Restriction if regulations permit High risk: Potential harmful behaviour could occur • and if the behaviour occurred, the impact would be Consider Precautionary Restriction or Suspension if regulations permit l Very high risk: Student presents an immediate ris sk of narm to others.
+Consider Suspension if regulations permit 8.
+Is there evidence to indicate the student may be vulnerable and at risk? □ Yes □ No If yes, detail the concerns below and ensure the co ncerns are ad dressed in Section 9 below Sum mary of Risk and Vulnerability Management Pla aning Juili mary of Kisk and Vullerability Management Flat iiiiig 9.
+Informal Action Э. With reference to section 6 above, consider what action the University can take in accordance with its policies and procedures to mitigate the risk factors and enhance the protective factors.
+As far as possible, vulnerability · • - should be managed outside formal precautionary action unless the vulnerability is directly associated with the risk they present to the L community procent to the Jinvoroity Actions Person By when responsible J 1111011

-10. Precautionary Restriction Recommended?
-If yes, detail the conditions ensuring that the cond identified in the Risk Assessment at section 6 abo interventions cannot manage the risk.
-Be specific as to times and locations to which rest ve and explain Conditions Person responsible By when Rationale for decision (Has a previous pastoral the behaviour?
-Is the behaviour displayed so sprecautionary action is judged to be sufficient serious that o nly formal 11.
-Precautionary Suspension Recommended?
-If yes, please detail any permitted qualifications to explain below why lesser interventions cannot suffer.
-Rationale for decision (Has a previous pastoral failed to interrupt the behaviour?
-Is the behaviour frequent and widespread, that it is judged that manage the risk): our so seriou s or so
+10. Precautionary Restriction Recommended? □ Yes □ No If yes, detail the conditions ensuring that the cond identified in the Risk Assessment at section 6 abo ve and explain why lesser interventions cannot manage the risk.
+Be specific as to times and locations to which rest rictions annly De specific as to times and locations to which rest indiono appry Conditions Person By when responsible Rationale for decision (Has a previous pastora ıl plan failed to interrupt the behaviour?
+Is the behaviour displayed so precautionary action is judged to be sufficient to manage ris sk?): 11.
+Drocoutionary Cuanancian Decommanded? □ Voo □ No Precautionary Suspension Recommended?
+If yes, please detail any permitted qualifications to explain below why lesser interventions cannot suf Rationale for decision (Has a previous pastoral plan or restriction failed to interrupt the behaviour?
+Is the behaviour so serious or so frequent and widespread, that it is judged that only a Suspension can manage the risk):